James B. Grinder: Biography

 James B. Grinder was born in 1945.
-In 1980, Grinder had a daughter, but he and his child's mother split-up soon afterward.
+In 1980, Grinder had a daughter, but he and his child's mother split up soon afterward.
 He later moved to Macon County, Missouri.

 Murders

 Triple murder

 On December 2, 1976, Grinder picked up Teresa Williams, 13, Crystal Donita Parton, 14, and Cynthia Mabry, 13, outside Russellville, Arkansas.
-According to Grinder, the three girls voluntary got into his car after he offered to buy them alcohol.
+According to Grinder, the three girls voluntarily got into his car after he offered to buy them alcohol.
 After purchasing alcohol in Morrilton, he drove them to Brock Cemetery where he raped Williams and Parton.
 He then strangled them and stabbed them in the neck before hiding their bodies under some brush off a nearby dead-end road.
 He then took Mabry, who was still alive, into a forest and raped her.
 Grinder then attempted to bludgeon her to death with a soda bottle.
 However, Mabry was still alive, so he beat her to death with a tire iron.

 According to Grinder's then girlfriend, he came home at about midnight.
 He told her about the missing girls and asked her to say that he'd been with her all night if anyone asked.
 Grinder also gave her $200.
 About a week after the murders, Grinder returned to the cemetery to cover Williams and Parton's remains with more brush.

 Grinder soon became a suspect in the disappearances after Teresa Williams' cousin told police he saw Grinder with Williams that day.
 Grinder told investigators that he saw the girls hitchhiking and picked them up, but he dropped them off at the interstate exit for Pottsville.
 Since the victims' remains had not yet been found, and Grinder had an alibi, police assumed the girls were runaways.

 The skeletal remains of Teresa Williams and Crystal Parton were found by a deer hunter in 1986.
 Cynthia Mabry's body has never been found.